CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 In order to play a faction card, you must tap one of your characters that is at the “site” indicated on the faction’s card.
 Then you must make an influence check.
 Make a roll (2D6), add your character’s unused direct influence, and add any appropriate modifications (any applicable _standard modifications_ from the faction card and from any other cards played).
 All modification cards must be played before making the roll (2D6).

 If the modified result is greater than the value required on the faction card, you place the faction in your play area (it now counts towards your marshalling point total).
 Otherwise, you discard the faction card.
-Once a faction is brought into play, it is not controlled by any specific character and it does not count against general or direct influence.
+Once a faction is brought into play, it is not controlled by any specific character and it does not count against general or direct influence.<span id="page39" class="page-number">39</span>

+---

 {: .note }
 > **Clarification:** Most faction cards list some “standard modifications” to the influence check based only upon the race of the character that was tapped to make the influence check.
 Similarly, certain characters have special modifications to influence checks.
 Such a modification only applies if it belongs to the character that was tapped to make the influence check.